UCL-ARC/mkdocs-dsh-docs/docs/6-Cluster_status_page.md

-# DSH HPC Cluster Status Page
+# DSH HPC Services Status Page

-This page outlines that status of the DSH HPC environment and the planned outages managed by the ARC Bespoke team at UCL.
+This page outlines that status of the DSH HPC Services environment and the planned outages managed by the ARC Bespoke team at UCL.
 We endeavour to keep this page as up-to-date as possible but there might be some delay.
 If you are experiencing issues with the cluster, feel free to report them to <rc-support@ucl.ac.uk>.

-## Status of the DSH HPC Cluster
+## Status of the DSH HPC Services

+  - 2025-11-19 - Update: 16:56
+    - Data Safe Haven now working as expected - The replacement network equipment has been installed this afternoon, and we have tested both data centre configurations.
+The Data Safe Haven is now working as expected, at full capacity.
+Those services which have been unavailable since Monday should now be accessible.
+    - If you find a problem, please report it in the usual way through the MyServices portal: [Live - Self Service | UCL MyServices](https://myservices.ucl.ac.uk/self-service)
+    - I would like to apologise for the disruption this outage has caused and your patience while we were working at reduced capacity.
   - 2025-11-17 - Update: 16:15
     - Our network support team has a replacement device on order which should arrive tomorrow.
 This will take some time to install and configure, so hard to predict exactly when we will be able to bring the DSH back to normal functioning, but we will be working on this as a priority.
     - We have now completed all steps to failover to the second data centre.
 The service will be running at reduced capacity and some actions will be slower than usual.